 On-site distributed generation is used by industry and trade as well as by private individuals.
 The main types of on-site generation projects are combined heat and power plants, especially for industry sites (which may or may not use renewable sources), and photovoltaics.
 To a lesser degree, other types of renewable energy are also used for self-supply.

 For photovoltaic plants of up to 100kW, there is a landlord-tenant privilege: if a landlord operates such plants on residential buildings and sells the electricity to the tenants, he is entitled to extra payments under the EEG for these electricity amounts.
 In return, the price charged to the tenants must be below the market price.
-The landlordtenant privilege was only recently introduced, so it is too early to comment on its success.
+The landlord-tenant privilege so far has only had limited success and discussions on how to improve the regulatory framework are ongoing.